Nazifuddin Najib: Wining and dining with Taiwanese actress in Taipei

-It is the prerogative of Nazifuddin as a private person to travel to Taiwan, said Pemantau Malaysia Baru president Lokman Noor Adam.
+Pemantau Malaysia Baru president Lokman Noor Adam said it is the prerogative of Nazifuddin as a private person to travel to Taiwan.

+On 15 July 2018, Nazifuddin watching the World Cup final in Moscow has once again sparked controversy.

 RM37.6 million in unpaid taxes

 On 24 July 2019, the government had filed a tax evasion lawsuit through the Inland Revenue Board (IRB), against Nazifuddin to claim RM37.6 million in unpaid taxes since 2011 till 2017.

 On 2 March 2020, Nazifuddin failed to obtain a stay on the RM37.6 million tax suit against him.

 On 6 July 2020, the High Court has allowed an application for summary judgment to be entered in the IRB suit to recover RM37.6 million in unpaid taxes from Nazifuddin.

+On 18 May 2021, he has been served with a bankruptcy notice following his failure to pay RM37.6 million in taxes he owes the Inland Revenue Board (IRB).

+On 16 October 2023, the Federal Court ruled Nazifuddin and Najib need to settle RM37.6 million and RM1.69 billion in unpaid taxes and penalties respectively.